Tuesday / July 3

 Friday / July 6

-After a rousing game of tape ball and a check-in (including a performance of an original poem!), we moved over to the gym, where we proceeded to do a legit acting warm up.
+After a rousing game of tape ball, we moved over to the gym, where we proceeded to do a legit acting warm up.
 That was something we’d decided to do at the end of our last meeting; we wanted to be well-prepped to continue working on Edmund’s soliloquy at the top of I.ii.

 After some physical warm ups, articulation exercises, and The Ring, I led the group through Chekhov’s Six Directions exercise.
 Usually I’m met with some pushback on this, no matter what group I’m in, but today there was literally none.
 No one protested, everyone participated, and no one complained.
 This is remarkable across the board and speaks to the quiet and compassionate leadership of the big homies, the trust and camaraderie that has already been built, and the new guys’ willingness to dive into new experiences.
 Pretty sure the culture of this program is becoming set.
 Pretty excited about that.